 Students will be inducted into their designated houses at the Choosing Ceremony on the first official day of school.
-Students will be issued one free official house patch that is to be worn centered on the left sleeve just above the cuff.
+Students will be issued one free official house patch that is to be worn centered on the left sleeve just below the shoulder seam.
 Additional house patches may be purchased.
 The house patch is a part of the 5th & 6th grade school uniform and must be worn daily to be in compliance with dress code.